 Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

+Precollege and college students come from a variety of ethnic and racial backgrounds.
+For some, English is not their first language.
+Also represented in most classes are students with a diversity of ages and learning preferences, including visual and auditory.
+In addition, increasing numbers of students with disabilities are included in regular pre-college and postsecondary courses.
+Their disabilities include those that are related to sight, hearing, mobility, learning, social interactions, and health.
 Students are in school to learn and instructors share this goal.
 How can educators design instruction to maximize the learning of all students?
-The field of universal design (UD) can provide a starting point for developing a framework for instruction.
-You can apply this body of knowledge to create courses that ensure lectures, discussions, visual aids, videos, printed materials, labs, and fieldwork are accessible to all students.
+Universal design (UD) can provide a framework for inclusive instruction.
+You can apply this body of knowledge to create courses that ensure lectures, discussions, visual aids, videos, printed materials, labs, and fieldwork are accessible to, usable by, and inclusive of all students.

 Making a product or environment accessible to people with disabilities often benefits others.
 For example, sidewalk curb cuts, designed to make sidewalks and streets accessible to those using wheelchairs, are today often used by kids on skateboards, parents with baby strollers, and delivery staff with rolling carts.
 When television displays in noisy areas of airports and restaurants are captioned, they are more accessible to people who are deaf and everyone else.